WugulOra Indigenous Morning Ceremony

 WugulOra, meaning ‘One Mob’ in the Sydney area Aboriginal language, is a special moment to begin Australia Day by acknowledging our shared history and Traditional Custodians.

-Watch a special dance performance by NSW Public Schools Aboriginal Dance Company, followed by Kari Choir singing the National Anthem in Dharawal and English.
+Watch a special dance performance by NSW Public Schools Aboriginal Dance Company, followed by the KARI Choir singing the National Anthem in Dharawal and English.

 Listen and sing along with the choral performance by 250 voices of the Budjari Gunyalungalung Baraya-la, which translates as ‘Let’s Sing Good Dreaming’ taught and is part of the Sydney Festival’s Bayala program.